lbriais/internet_box_logger/README.md

 ### Configuration

-Configuration thanks to [EasyAppHelper][EAP] enables multiple places to store your configuration.
-But most useful one should be:
+Configuration, thanks to [EasyAppHelper][EAP], enables multiple places to store your configuration.
+But most useful ones should be:

 * '`/etc/internet_box_logger.conf`' for a system-wide installation
 * '`~/.config/internet_box_logger.conf`' for a user-specific installation